 Autonomous Trucking

-Driverless trucks are here, Project Freight does not dispute it.Project Freight California, Florida, Michigan and Utah have passed laws to allow testing where autonomous trucks drive in “platoons”.
+Driverless trucks are here, Project Freight does not dispute it.
+And in fact, Project Freight stands to profit off of the autonomous trucking industry.
+California, Florida, Michigan and Utah have recently passed laws to allow testing where autonomous trucks drive in “platoons.”
 Platoons allow two or more trucks to drive together and coordinate their movements.
-At this time, all platoon driving has a human driver in the front vehicle.
-With players like Tesla, Uber, Amazon, Volvo and Google heavily invested in the autonomous vehicle development, the use of driverless trucks on our highways will expand.
+At this time, all platoon driving requires a human driver in the front vehicle.
+With players like Tesla, Uber, Amazon, Volvo, and Google heavily invested in autonomous vehicle development, the use of driverless trucks on our highways will expand.

 Infrastructure improvements will need to be made to our roadways to progress the new technology.
-In Los Angeles, Volvo’s latest driverless technology couldn’t read the markings on the city’s streets therefore not able to collect enough visual data to signal the driverless vehicle to move forward.
-Currently in the USA, the roads and highways are maintained for human visual cues not machine’s.
+In Los Angeles, Volvo’s latest driverless technology wasn’t able to read the markings on the city’s streets, and therefore wasn’t able to collect enough visual data to permit the vehicle to move.
+Currently in the USA, the roads and highways are maintained for human visual cues – which are not necessarily machine-readable.

-We have many years before the autonomous trucking is our common reality.
-MIT’s Technology Review 2017 concluded that driverless cars are doing well within a city environment, but driverless trucks can be up to 10 years out.
-During their study, Volvo admitted that they have no intention of using driverless trucks on highways finding them “a better fit on private land at mines and ports.”
+We have many years before autonomous trucking becomes a commonplace reality.
+MIT’s Technology Review 2017 concluded that while driverless cars are already performing well within a city environment, driverless trucks will not be commonplace for another 10 years.
+During their own study, Volvo admitted that they have no intention of using driverless trucks on highways, finding them “a better fit on private land at mines and ports.”

-Also based on Project Freightour research, the easy freight target for autonomous trucking is Full Truckload (FTL) freight.
-Essentially full truckload freight is entirely loaded trailers that need to be moved from one location to another location generally a great distance.
-This segment of freight is almost half of the overall 2017 trucking market sitting at $333 billion or 43.5% of the nation’s overall trucking segment and seen as low hanging fruit for autonomous trucking.
+Based on Project Freight’s research, the easy target for autonomous trucking is FTL freight.
+FTL freight represents fully loaded trailers that need to be moved from one location to another location, and generally at a great distance.
+This segment of freight represents almost half of the overall 2017 trucking market, and sits at $333 billion, or 43.5%, of the nation’s overall trucking segment.
+It is thus seen as the “low hanging fruit” for autonomous trucking.

-Less than Truckload (LTL) Freight, Project Freight’s target market, is not an easy model to tackle for autonomous trucking.
-Less than Truckload (LTL) Freight is not similar or standard and could possibly have multiple drop off locations.
-Less than Truckload Freight will be impacted by driverless trucking but farther down the line.
+LTL Freight, Project Freight’s target market, is not an easy model to tackle for autonomous trucking.
+LTL Freight is typically non-standard, meaning it’s characterized by multiple, non-repeating pick-up and drop off locations.
+LTL Freight will be impacted by driverless trucking, but this impact is expected to hit much further out in the future.

-In conclusion, yes autonomous trucking is upon usProject Freight.
-We estimated up to 10 years of operations and data collection before this technology impacts our target market.
-During that time, our data collection will inform this new technology and how best to utilize it with the unpredictable Less than Truckload Freight.
+In conclusion, yes autonomous trucking is upon us, but Project Freight estimates up to 10 years of conventional LTL trucking operations and data collection before this technology impacts the LTL market.
+During that time, our data collection efforts and algorithm development will serve to inform this new technology and help adapt it to the LTL market segment when appropriate.

+Corporate Description

-Project Freight is incorporated in the State of DelawareProject Freight and has legal representation David Lee at SheppardMullin based in San Francisco.
-We are a C Corporation to appeal to investors.
-Since July 2017, we have been working with Ted Karr and Oleg Salakhov at Berkeley Law and Technology Group in Beaverton, Oregon securing protection on our intellectual property.
-We will be submitting our provisional application for patent by May 2018.
+Project Freight is a C-Corporation and is incorporated in the state of Delaware.
+Since July 2017, we have been working with Ted Karr and Oleg Salakhov at Berkeley Law and Technology Group in Beaverton, Oregon, to secure protection of our intellectual property.
+We will be submitting our provisional application for patent in May of 2018.
+Project Freight has also retained legal representation from David Lee of SheppardMullin, based in San Francisco, who has extensive experience with, and a practice focused on, supporting early-stage technology start-ups.

 Leadership Team